 All candidates will be expected to have gained a good taught Master's qualification, including minimally having satisfactorily concluded a taught module on research methods or the equivalent in research experience.
 Candidates are required to present a focused research proposal to the School as part of the application process.
 They are also required to submit a piece of written work in the form of a published article, masters dissertation, or essay.
 A small number of studentships are awarded through the university.
 These are highly competitive.
 For more information please see:

 Upon acceptance, we will allocate as supervisors two members of faculty familiar with your chosen area of research.
 Your supervisors will advise you on relevant taught units to be taken at the start of your study period, as well as on the direction and structure of your research thesis.
 The School makes every effort to allocate a personal working space to all new research students, with computer facilities.
 We have a lively research community and all research students automatically join one of the School's research groups, thus making you all part of the wider research community within the school.

 A typical research degree pattern would consist of one year working with your supervisors in the School, a second year on fieldwork gathering data, and a final year back at the University writing up your thesis.
 Reduced fees are charged for your fieldwork year for periods lasting three months or more.

-Applicants from October 2015 onwards will be registered directly onto the PhD programme, the first year of which will be considered a probationary period.
+Applicants are registered directly onto the PhD programme, the first year of which will be considered a probationary period.
 Probation must be confirmed within the first twelve months of full-time study (twenty-four months for part-time students) by a School review panel composed of members and non-members of your supervisory team.